lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ### Set up basic style

-We will use the `<style>` tag in our html header to append styling to our application
+We will use the `<style>` tag in our html header to append styling to our application.
+See the result in [part5](https://heroes-of-vue.netlify.com/tutorial-parts/part5.html)

 Here i will borrow the same style as used in Angular's "Tour of heroes".
 Think they did a good job!

 In the next version where we will be using `Vue-cli` we will introduce [TailwindCSS](https://tailwindcss.com/) a css framework or rather a css utility library to make more of our own style.

-## Selection of our heroes
+### Selection of our heroes

 How fun is it to have a list but we cant do anything with it?
 Lets add the ability to select our heroes in [part6](https://heroes-of-vue.netlify.com/tutorial-parts/part6.html)!